opendocsg/slw-judgments-backfill/2015_SGHC_327/report.md

 19     Even if I was wrong on the analysis for the first stage, at the 2nd stage analysis, the question of the specific remedy or juridical advantage available to the plaintiffs would not be available to him in the PRC and it would cause injustice for him to be deprived of it.

 20     I should note that the Defendants did not seek to set aside the Plaintiff’s service out of the jurisdiction on the basis that Singapore was not the appropriate forum.
-There would be a difference in burden in respect of a challenge to service out under Order 11 of the Rules of Court (Cap 322, R 5, 2014 Rev Ed) as the Plaintiff would have had to show that Singapore was the more appropriate forum, with the Defendants then showing that it would be unjust to allow service out: _Siemens AG v Holdrich Investment Ltd_ [2010] 3 SLR 1007.
+There would be a difference in burden in respect of a challenge to service out under Order 11 of the Rules of Court (Cap 322, R 5, 2014 Rev Ed) as the Plaintiff would have had to show that Singapore was the more appropriate forum, with the Defendants then showing that it would be unjust to allow service out: _Siemens AG v Holdrich Investment Ltd_ <span class="citation">[2010] 3 SLR 1007</span>.
 In the end though, nothing turned on this as I was satisfied that in any case Singapore was the appropriate forum.

 **Analysis**